yzm1205/ALIGN-SIM/README.md

 # Usage

 ## Creating Sentence Perturbation Dataset
 A dataset is available for English and six other languages [Fr, es, de, zh, ja, ko].
-If you want to work with a different dataset, run the code below:
+If you want to work with a different dataset, run the code below otherwise skip this step:

 ``` bash